krmbzds/stars/README.md

 - [netdata/netdata](https://github.com/netdata/netdata) - X-Ray Vision for your infrastructure!
 - [okbob/pspg](https://github.com/okbob/pspg) - Unix pager (with very rich functionality) designed for work with tables.
 Designed for PostgreSQL, but MySQL is supported too.
 Works well with pgcli too.
 Can be used as CSV or TSV viewer too.
 It suppor
 - [yo8192/fcron](https://github.com/yo8192/fcron) - fcron is an advanced cron for Linux/Unix systems
+- [tillitis/tillitis-key1](https://github.com/tillitis/tillitis-key1) - FPGA verilog and firmware for TKey, the flexible and open USB security key 🔑
 - [rvaiya/keyd](https://github.com/rvaiya/keyd) - A key remapping daemon for linux.
 - [libimobiledevice/libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) - A cross-platform protocol library to communicate with iOS devices
 - [system76/firmware-open](https://github.com/system76/firmware-open) - System76 Open Firmware